 Neither of my two children have ever wanted a pacifier.
 I relentlessly tried to have them use a pacifier since birth.
 Or at least suck their thumb.
 Why in the world would anyone wish to un-do thumb-sucking or a pacififer in the toddler years when you don’t have to?
 To answer that question you need to know one thing about my kids – my children have never been self-soothers.
 Even a little bit.
 Ever.
 I was the pacifier.
 I was the security blanket.
 I was the special teddy bear.
-I have constantly felt like a ping pong ball or a perpetual cow, going back and forth over and over and over again in these past few years.
+I have constantly felt like this, going back and forth over and over and over again in these past few years.
 There was no substitute for me.
 Can you see why I so desperately tried to get them to take a pacifier, suck their thumb or have a security item?

 My firstborn knew exactly what he wanted and needed.
 He wanted nothing to do with sleeping on his own, and being the heat-seeking missile that he was, needed to cuddle up as closely as is humanly possible next to his food source (i.e. me).
 He knew the difference between a real (human) pacifier and a synthetic substitute and made it clear that a substitute would not suffice.